jadstrike/Admin_CRUD_Dashboard/README.md

 # Admin_AUTH_CRUD_Dashboard

-Admin crud Dashboard built with React as frontend using ant design and other UI libraries.
+Admin crud Dashboard built with React as frontend using ant design and Redux Toolkit for state management.
 Backend is still only on loacl server so this can't be used as a product for now but can be viewed how this project is built.

 Thank you if you are here <3